ChainSafe/zbuild/README.md

 - `tests`: Test targets with optional filters.
 - `fmts`: Code formatting rules.
 - `runs`: Custom shell commands.

-For a full list of configuration options, refer to the schema.json (`extension/schema.json`) file, which provides detailed validation rules for zbuild.json.
-This schema can be used in editors like VSCode for autocompletion and error checking.

 ## Hello World Example